Step One: Reality Check!

 - Business model

 Introductory offers are a great way to break the ice and jump in the pool with your competitors and potential customers alike – but only if they are part of your overall plan.
+Be sure to do a reality check before making decisions.

 There are plenty of tactics you can initially use to attract clients even if you’re brand new to the online marketplace.
 We will take a look at these in Section 4 of the Series: “Marketing Strategies to Attract Your Targeted Clients and Customers”.